 4. Remove the CAT, but only if you really feel confident enough to try it.
 It's free and only adds 1db to the noise.
 (Check first

 that you do not need a CAT to pass an exhaust analyser test in your country).

 5. When the supplied tyres wear out take time to buy the right replacements for you.
 In my case Dunlop Roadsmart II.

-the way that the low centre of gravity using panniers does not detract from the handling.
+that the low centre of gravity using panniers does not detract from the handling.

 2. Next sort the screen to suit your preference (The standard screen is really a windbreak for the chest and as such works

 3. Sort the suspension to suit your preference (I was happy with mine for 20,000 miles by which time the shock had gone a